Haskely/recoverable-async-task/README.md

 - `storage_path_name`: str, optional
   - Storage path for checkpoint files
   - Defaults to the decorated function's name
-- `raise_on_error`: bool, defaults to True
-  - Controls whether to raise exceptions on task failure
-  - When False, skips failed tasks and continues execution
 - `show_progress`: bool, defaults to True
   - Whether to display a progress bar
   - Shows completed/total tasks count